Trinity Japan – members

 All Trinity College Cambridge members, Fellows, former Fellows, alumni and of course current students are welcome to join!
 Some of our most active members over the years are Trinity PhD students here in Tokyo for their research work.

-Not all members are listet here.
+Not all members are listed here.
 Please contact us to join!

 Of you are not resident in Japan, you can join our zoom events online, and should you visit Japan, please let us know, it may be possible to plan one of our dinner events to match your stay in Tokyo.